United Nations Fact Finding Mission on the 2014 Israel–Gaza conflict: Schabas controversy

-On 2 February 2015, Schabas resigned after an Israeli complaint that he had billed the Palestine Liberation Organization for $US1,300 in 2012 for legal advice he gave them at their request, a precedent which might constitute evidence of a conflict of interest with his position as head of the investigative committee.
+On 2 February 2015, Schabas resigned after an Israeli complaint that he had billed the Palestine Liberation Organization for $1,300 in 2012 for legal advice he gave them at their request, a precedent which might constitute evidence of a conflict of interest with his position as head of the investigative committee.
 He stated that he did not want the controversy to overshadow the work of the Gaza inquiry.
-Prime Minister Benjamin Netanyahu called on the UNHRC to shelve its report: "After the resignation of the committee chairman, who was biased against Israel, the report must not be published".
-Avidor Liberman attributed Schabas's resignation to Israel's diplomatic work, stating that: "appointing Schabas to investigate Israel was like appointing Cain to investigate Abel."
-In reply, Schabas said the Prime Minister was entitled to spin the matter any way he liked, and that both he and Avigdor Liberman were "masters of extravagant and ridiculous statements."
+Prime Minister Benjamin Netanyahu called on the UNHRC to shelve its report due to Schabas's resignation.
+Avigdor Lieberman attributed Schabas's resignation to Israel's diplomatic work.
 According to Israeli commentator Gideon Levy, Schabas had fallen victim to investigative character assassination.